 In our early years, we met in the building on the corner of Gordon and Grove Streets in Midland.
 Due to structural issues with that building we were forced to move out on short notice in June 2011.
 For several years we used the youth center of another church in town.
 In early 2016, we purchased the former Community of Christ building at 2821 Ashman Street, Midland.

-In the summer of 2017, our congregation voted to affiliate with the Orthodox Presbyterian Church.
+In the summer of 2017, our congregation voted to leave the Presbyterian Church in America (PCA) and affiliate with the Orthodox Presbyterian Church (OPC).
 We were officially received into that denomination in October 2017, in a service of recognition and installation conducted by the Presbytery of Michigan and Ontario.